-I am sure there were skeptics who thought it could not be achieved, or that it was too costly.
-To encourage others to follow, we were very open to share our experiences with this project.
+I am sure there were sceptics who thought it could not be achieved, or that it was too costly.
+To encourage others to follow, we were very open to sharing our experiences with this project.

 Your 3 bits of advice for sustainable tourism entrepreneurs or business owners on how to make it work, financially?